Start An LLC in South Carolina

 A DBA—which stands for “doing business as”—is often called a fictitious or trade name.
 If your LLC is not using its legally-registered name to conduct business, you should have a DBA.
 Using a DBA, you can advertise, sell product, and even open new business locations.
 A DBA also lets you also expand your business beyond your original legal name.
 Let’s say you started as Suzzie’s Haircuts LLC, but want to expand into doing manicures and facial treatments.
 Using a DBA, you can rebrand as Suzzie’s Spa without fussing with the LLC paperwork.

-In South Carolina DBAs are registered at the county or city level depending on your location.
+In South Carolina, DBAs are registered at the county or city level depending on your location.
 In most municipalities, registering a DBA is part of the application process for local business licenses.
 (See our FAQs below for more information on business licenses).

-2. Appoint a Registered Agent for your South Carolina LLC
+2. Appoint a registered agent for your South Carolina LLC

 Can I be my own registered agent?

-3. File Articles of Organization
+3. File Articles of Organization for South Carolina LLC

 South Carolina Secretary of State’s Office